Johannine Comma: Inclusion by Erasmus

 The central figure in the 16th-century history of the Johannine Comma is the humanist Erasmus, and his efforts leading to the publication of the Greek New Testament.
-The comma was omitted in the first edition in 1516, the Nouum instrumentum omne: diligenter ab Erasmo Roterodamo recognitum et emendatum and the second edition of 1519.
-The verse is placed in the third edition, published in 1522, and those of 1527 and 1535.
+The comma was not included in the first edition in 1516, the Nouum instrumentum omne: diligenter ab Erasmo Roterodamo recognitum et emendatum, nor the second edition of 1519, as it did not exist in any of the Greek manuscripts he could find.
+It would be added to later editions, after intense political pressure.

-Erasmus included the comma, with commentary, in his paraphrase edition, first published in 1520.
+Erasmus first added the comma, with commentary, in his paraphrase edition, first published in 1520.
 And in Ratio seu methodus compendio perueniendi ad ueram theologiam, first published in 1518, Erasmus included the comma in the interpretation of John 12 and 13.
 Erasmian scholar John Jack Bateman, discussing the Paraphrase and the Ratio uerae theologiae, says of these uses of the comma that "Erasmus attributes some authority to it despite any doubts he had about its transmission in the Greek text."

 This photograph shows Greek text of 1 John 5:3–10 which is missing the Comma Johanneum.
 This text was published in 1524.